Hagia Sophia: Deësis mosaic

 The Deësis mosaic (Δέησις, "Entreaty") probably dates from 1261.
 It was commissioned to mark the end of 57 years of Latin Catholic use and the return to the Eastern Orthodox faith.
 It is the third panel situated in the imperial enclosure of the upper galleries.
 It is widely considered the finest in Hagia Sophia, because of the softness of the features, the humane expressions and the tones of the mosaic.
 The style is close to that of the Italian painters of the late 13th or early 14th century, such as Duccio.
-In this panel the Virgin Mary and John the Baptist (Ioannes Prodromos), both shown in three-quarters profile, are imploring the intercession of Christ Pantocrator for humanity on Judgment Day.
+In this panel the Virgin Mary and John the Baptist are imploring the intercession of Christ Pantocrator for humanity on Judgment Day.
 The bottom part of this mosaic is badly deteriorated.
 This mosaic is considered as the beginning of a renaissance in Byzantine pictorial art.

 Northern tympanum mosaics

 The northern tympanum mosaics feature various saints.
 They have been able to survive due to their high and inaccessible location.
 They depict Patriarchs of Constantinople John Chrysostom and Ignatios of Constantinople standing, clothed in white robes with crosses, and holding richly jewelled Bibles.
 The figures of each patriarch, revered as saints, are identifiable by labels in Greek.
 The other mosaics in the other tympana have not survived probably due to the frequent earthquakes, as opposed to any deliberate destruction by the Ottoman conquerors.